 6. Invest while the bargains abound

-In tough times media companies and the like will cut their prices.
+In tough times those under pressure will cut their prices.
 Grab bargains while they are around!

 1.Darwinist fundamentals apply.
 Make sure that your business and brand strategies are based on true insight and facts so you can be as fit and competitive as possible.